juancarlospaco/openexchangerate/README.md

 `/usr/include/python3.6` must exist on your system, check the path.

-This basically translates Python 3 to C and then Compiles C to Binary.
+This basically translates Python 3 to C and then Compiles C to Binary, then you can import the generated `*.so` module as a normal Python module.

 [Please check Cython documentation for more info.](https://cython.readthedocs.io)